MonetDB/MonetDB-old/clients/iotclient/documentation/restful_resources.rst

 **GET**

 Returns a JSON file with details about all the streams currently created on the webserver.
-For each stream besides its schema and name, it provides the currently number of tuples inserted on the baskets per column, description of columns (`See data types <streams_data_types.html#data_types>`__), the flushing method (`See streams creation for details <streams_creation.html#creating_streams>`__).
+For each stream besides its schema, name and if has the hostname column, it provides the currently number of tuples inserted on the baskets per column, description of columns (`See data types <streams_data_types.html#data_types>`__), the flushing method (`See streams creation for details <streams_creation.html#creating_streams>`__).
 An example is shown bellow:

 .. code-block:: json

 	[
 	  {
 	    "tuples_inserted_per_basket": 1,
+	    "hostname": false,
 	    "columns": [
         {
 		    "type": "real",